astramieri/oci-foundations/docs/security_introduction.md

 In the OCI shared security responsibility model, Oracle is responsible for securing the underlying cloud infrastructure.
 This includes securing the physical data centers, network infrastructure, and hardware that support the cloud services, ensuring a secure and reliable environment for customers to deploy their applications and store data.

+ In the OCI shared security responsibility model, the customer is responsible for securing their data, applications, and access control.
+This includes implementing appropriate security measures such as encryption, user access control, and monitoring to protect sensitive data and ensure the overall security of their cloud environment.

 ![Shared Secuirty Model](../images/shared_security_model.png)

 ## Security Services